Software Repositories

 Fedora Workstation Repositories

-From the Fedora wiki page corresponding to Fedora Workstation Repositories:
+From the Fedora Wiki page for Fedora Workstation Repositories:

 The Fedora community strongly promotes free and open source resources.
-The Fedora Workstation, in its out of the box configuration, therefore, only includes free and open source software.
-To make the Fedora Workstation more usable, we've made it possible to easily install a curated set of third party (external) sources that supply software not included in Fedora via an additional package.
+Therefore, the Fedora Workstation, in its default configuration, only includes free and open source software.
+To make Fedora Workstation more usable, we’ve made it easy to install a curated set of third-party (external) sources that supply software not included in Fedora through an additional package.

 Read more at: https://fedoraproject.org/wiki/Workstation/Third_Party_Software_Repositories

-Please note that this will only install the *.repo files, it will not enable the provided repos:
+Note: This will only install the .repo files; it will not enable the provided repositories:

 su -c 'dnf install fedora-workstation-repositories'